 In February 2009, Congress acknowledged the value of certification in the language of the American Recovery and Reinvestment Act (ARRA) aimed at stimulating the nation’s economy.
 The law offers a multi-year series of incentive payments to providers and hospitals for the meaningful use of certified EHR technology.

-- An ONC-authorized health IT certification — This program certifies Complete EHRs or EHR Modules against the 2011 or 2014 Edition requirements issued by the Office of the National Coordinator (ONC), US Department of Health and Human Services (HHS).
-This program helps qualify providers for ARRA incentive payments if they have both adopted certified EHR technology and demonstrated meaningful use of the technology.
-For the purposes of this program, CCHIT became a National Voluntary Laboratory Accreditation Program (NVLAP) Accredited Testing Lab (ATL), and an American National Standards Institute (ANSI) Accredited and ONC Authorized Certification Body (ONC-ACB).
-In January 2014, CCHIT voluntarily withdrew from the ONC HIT Certification Program.
-Read more.
+- An ONC-authorized health IT certification — a program that certifies Complete EHRs or EHR Modules against the 2011 or 2014 Edition requirements issued by the Office of the National Coordinator (ONC), US Department of Health and Human Services (HHS).
+This program helps qualify providers for ARRA incentive payments if they have both adopted certified EHR technology and demonstrate meaningful use of the technology.
+For the purposes of this program, CCHIT is both a National Institute of Standards and Technology (NIST) Accredited Testing Lab (ATL), and an Amerincan National Standards Institute (ANSI) Accredited and ONC Authorized Certification Body (ONC-ACB).

 - A HIT framework for accountable care organizations (ACOs) — a framework to identify the health IT infrastructure components necessary for a provider organization to function effectively as an ACO and help identify any gaps that would prevent them from meeting their goals as an ACO.
-An expert advisory panel developed the framework in early 2013.
+An expert advisory panel will develop the framework in early 2013.
 It may serve as the basis for additional certification programs developed by CCHIT.